AlertingLPAR2RRD has build-in alerting feature. This is not implemented for VMware yet, only IBM Power Systems.

 - External alerting via external shell script.
 Each alert can invoke defined script with given parameters.
 You can use it for your integration needs.

-- SNMP trap: it is not implemented yet in v3.20, it should come soon
+- SNMP trap: it is implemented since 4.96, follow this to configure it

 - Alert plug-ins to other monitoring tools can be developed on demand especially for customers under support contract